-If you’re looking to fund your new UAE bank account with AED from overseas, a cheaper option is to use TransferWise.
+If you’re looking to fund your new UAE bank account from overseas, a cheaper option is to use TransferWise.
 Not only does TransferWise use the real mid-market exchange rates (meaning that, unlike with regular bank transfers, there’s no hidden markup on the currency conversion rate), but because your money is received and sent via local bank transfers in both your home country and the UAE, that fortunately means those frustrating international fees are cut out of the picture.

 To easily and reliably check on the mid-market exchange rate between your home currency and UAE Dirhams, use an online currency converter.
 You’ll also be able to see how the market’s been trending over the last 30 days and see what your money is actually worth.